 Secondly, another core motivation of this work is to expound methods for managing complexity.
-Underlying all four projects presented here, the theme that software developers should remain unburdened in their creative endeavors is a common thread.
+Across the four projects presented here, an idea that software developers should remain unburdened in their creative endeavors is a common thread.
 Managing complexity relates directly to the process by which the architects of frameworks, toolkits, libraries, applications, systems, and environments can focus on the design task at hand, rather than an encumbrance of features and low-level code concerns.
-My goal in this is in demonstrating how code-level tools may help developers fluidly navigate the creative process while remaining sufficiently flexible.
-Unspecific but related to this goal, this thesis broadly encourages the use of an agile software development process: design, build, and iterate.
+My goal in this is in demonstrating how both process-level and code-level tools may help developers fluidly navigate the creative process while remaining sufficiently flexible.
+Unspecific but related to this goal, this thesis broadly encourages the use of an agile development process: design, build, and iterate.

-Thirdly, this work is influenced by the principles of the Critical Engineering Manifesto.
+Finally, this work is creatively influenced by the principles of the Critical Engineering Manifesto.
 Principal Zero states:

 The Critical Engineer considers Engineering to be the most transformative language of our time, shaping the way we move, communicate and think.
-It is the work of the Critical Engineer to study and exploit this language, exposing its influence[3].